 Have a read through your CV - is it boring you?
 If the answer is "yes" then it's definitely going to bore your employer.
 Trying throwing in some interesting examples of things you did during your work experience and use some fun language.

-While we’re often told not to during our time at school and university, many employers definitely do judge a book by its cover.
-Instead of predictable paragraphs and the overused Times New Roman on your CV, opt for a more modern style with bullet points, shorter sentences and a clean font.
+While we're told not to or at during our time at school and university, many employers definitely do judge a book by its cover.
+Instead of predictable paragraphs and the overused Times New Roman on your CV, opt for a modern style with bullet points, shorter sentences and clean font.

 10. Only writing one CV

-If you haven’t quite made your mind up about which career path to take and are applying to multiple industries or areas in a field, consider writing a separate CV for each job you apply for.
-Each opening will have different requirements so ensure your CV is tailored to match.
+If you have a job in your field, consider writing a separate CV for each job you apply for.
+Each opening will have different requirements so that your CV is tailored to match.

 Hold your head high, show off your skills and get cracking on that CV.
-Once you have a job you won’t have to do this again for a long time – how’s that for motivation?
+Once you have a job you will not have a long time - how's that for motivation?

-Andrew Arkley is the founder of PurpleCV, one of the UK's leading CV writing providers - with over 15 years’ experience in HR and recruitment at a senior level and having conducted thousands of interviews, he knows precisely what it takes to land a job!
-Andrew has personally written over 3000 CVs and since its inception, PurpleCV has grown rapidly to encompass a UK-based team committed to providing market-leading CVs for any jobseeker or individual.
+Andrew Arkley is the founder of PurpleCV, one of the UK's leading CV writing providers - with over 15 years' experience in HR and recruitment at a senior level and having conducted thousands of interviews, he knows exactly what it takes to land a job!
+Andrew has personally written about 3000 CVs and since its inception, PurpleCV has grown rapidly to encompass a UK-based team committed to providing market-leading CVs for any job seeker or individual.

 8 Do’s and Don’ts for Graduate Job Seekers